Education and Training :: Éducation et formation

-Indexing for Books, Journals, and Reports (Ryerson University) – In-class
+Indexing for Books, Journals, and Reports (Toronto Metropolitan University) – Online, seven-week course

-This course – part of Ryerson University’s Publishing Program – focuses on back-of-the-book indexing, as well as the indexing of journals, reports, and Web sites.
+The indexing course – part of Toronto Metropolitan University’s Publishing Program – focuses on back-of-the-book indexing, as well as the indexing of journals, reports, and Web sites.
 Topics range from indexing basics such as alphabetization and punctuation to software and the business of freelance indexing.
 “Although the emphasis is placed on the practical craft of indexing, the art of an elegant index will also be addressed.”

-Indexing: An Essential Art and Science (Simon Fraser University) – Online
+Indexing: An Essential Art and Science (Simon Fraser University) – Online, five-week course

 This course – part of Simon Fraser University’s Marketing and Communications Program – is designed for both aspiring indexers and editors who must oversee the indexing work of others.
 The wide range of topics includes not just the basics of index creation but style guides and reference works, the business of indexing, and opportunities for networking and professional development.
 Offered as an online course.